Frequently Asked Questions

 No. Pharmacy (Rx) is part of the medical plans and is not available as a standalone option.

-What if I do not enroll in dental or vision coverage and decide to enroll next year?
+What if I do not enroll in dental coverage and decide to enroll next year?

-Members who do not enroll in the dental and vision plans when originally eligible, and later elect to enroll during open enrollment, will be eligible for preventive services only for the first 12 months of coverage.
+Members who do not enroll in the dental plans when originally eligible, and later elect to enroll during open enrollment, will be eligible for preventive services only for the first 12 months of coverage.
 Dental coverage will allow preventive services only and no orthodontia coverage during the 12-month period.
-Enrollment in a vision plan will be covered only for a vision exam for the first 12 months.

 Is there any additional cost for adding a domestic partner as a dependent?